 Reduce the likelihood of having an issue.
 Some of your fears may be the result of negative experiences you’ve had in the past.
 But the past doesn’t have to repeat itself.
 Once you have clearly identified your fears, you can then come up with an action plan on how to avoid issues in the future.
 Develop a plan of action to set yourself up for success.
 A key to success here is only tackling one issue at a time.
 Be patient with yourself, let yourself make mistakes and understand that you’re doing the best job that you can.

 Managing COPD and anxiety is possible, and you can help yourself have a better daily life with these tips.

-If you’re interested in learning about more ways to potentially reduce COPD symptoms, stem cell therapy might be an avenue that you’d like to explore.
+If you’re interested in learning about more ways to potentially reduce COPD symptoms, cellular therapy might be an avenue that you’d like to explore.
 The Lung Institute provides free consultations for people with COPD and other chronic lung diseases.
 Contact us at (800) 729-3065 today to set up your free consultation.

 - Breathing Exercises

 - Chronic Bronchitis